henrikstengaard/classicwb-advsp-package/README.md

 Original version of ClassicWB ADVSP can be downloaded from http://classicwb.abime.net/.

+## Requirements

+ClassicWB ADVSP package can be installed on any Amiga with Workbench 3.1 and about 117MB free space on a harddrive for installation.

 ## Installation

 Download latest release from https://github.com/henrikstengaard/classicwb-advsp-package/releases and copy it to HstWB Installer "packages" directory, which typically is "c:\Program Files (x86)\HstWB Installer\Packages".